Skip to main content

 This animation gives information on the hearing screening test that you will be offered for your baby once they are born.

 All babies are offered health checks in the first few weeks of their life.
-One of these checks is hearing screening.
-Taking part is your choice.
-Tests used for hearing screening are quick and simple and will not harm your baby.
-Some babies need more than one test.
+One of these checks is a hearing screening test.
+This is a quick and simple test and will not harm your baby.
+Some babies need another test in a hospital clinic.
+You can choose whether or not your baby has hearing screening.

 Out of 1,000 babies born, 1 or 2 will have a hearing loss.